-Ana C. Dammert received her Ph.D. in economics from Syracuse University.
-She joined the Department of Economics and the Norman Paterson School of International Affairs at Carleton University as an assistant professor in July 2008.
+Ana C. Dammert is an Associate Professor at the Department of Economics and the Norman Paterson School of International Affairs at Carleton University in Ottawa, Canada.
 Her research interests are motivated by welfare issues in developing countries.
 In particular, her recent work is concerned with child labor, schooling, cash transfers, and health.

 If you have any question or if you need assistance, please contact: firstname.lastname@example.org.